-The RPP submitted by MINGOR includes a short description of the national electricity crisis scenarios identified, largely based on the regional electricity crisis scenarios identified by ENTSO-E. However, these descriptions are of very general nature.
-It is not possible to conclude from these descriptions what the concrete scenarios simulated for Croatia are.
-For example, for the scenario named 'fossil fuel shortage', there are no details on the concrete simulations per type of fuel (fuel or gas), nor quantifications of the impact of the risk scenario (references are limited to possibilities without describing specific impacts, e.g. possibility of energy shortages due to the shutdown of some of the power plants affected).
+The RPP submitted by MoE includes a short description of the national electricity crisis scenarios in section 2.2.2, followed by a short description of the crisis situations for groups of national scenarios in section 2.3.
+However, these descriptions are of very general nature.
+It is not possible to conclude from these descriptions what the concrete scenarios simulated for Slovakia are.
+For example, for the scenario named 'cyberattack against the critical business ICT infrastructure of the entities connected to the electricity system', there are no details on the concrete simulations according to the type of cyberattack or the entities affected, nor quantifications of the impact of the risk scenario mentions control rooms that do not receive real-time data and a system management that is considerably restricted, without providing details).
+Moreover, some of the regional electricity crisis scenarios identified as significant for Slovakia by ENTSO-E pursuant to Article 6 of the Regulation are not described in the RPP, nor the reasons why they are not considered relevant at national level.

-The Commission considers that the RPP submitted by MINGOR needs to be amended to further describe all the national and regional scenarios considered.
+The Commission considers that the RPP submitted by MoE needs to be amended to further describe the national scenarios considered and to ensure consistency with the regional electricity crisis scenarios.
 This information on the national scenarios is necessary to assess the completeness and effectiveness of the preventive and mitigating measures contained in the RPP.
 Moreover, this information is also relevant for other Member States, notably within the same region, to understand the potential impacts and shared challenges that a number of these scenarios may pose.

 The Commission also considers that a refined assessment of the crisis scenarios is particularly necessary following the dramatic changes in the EU security situation as a result of the invasion of Ukraine by Russia.
-Consequently, the Commission takes the view that the RPP submitted by MINGOR needs to be updated in the light of these circumstances, focusing on geopolitical risks, dependence on fuels and on other supply chains from third countries (including fuel-switching possibilities) and spill over effects from other sectors into electricity (e.g. increase in electricity demand for heating purposes in the absence of other fuels).
-The Commission reminds MINGOR that Article 10(8) of the Regulation already requires updating the RPP more frequently than every 4 years where circumstances so warrant.
+Consequently, the Commission takes the view that the RPP submitted by MoE needs to be updated in the light of these circumstances, including geopolitical risks, dependence on fuels (or fuel designs for nuclear generation) and on other supply chains from third countries (including fuel-switching possibilities) and spill over effects from other sectors into electricity (e.g. increase in electricity demand for heating purposes in the absence of other fuels).
+The Commission reminds MoE that Article 10(8) of the Regulation already requires updating the RPP more frequently than every 4 years where circumstances so warrant.